 With respect to the approval required from the Federal Trade Commission and the Antitrust Division of the DOJ, a request was received on August 22, 2007 for additional information, commonly referred to as a "second request," from the Antitrust Division of the DOJ regarding the transactions.
 The second request extends the waiting period imposed by the HSR Act until 30 days after the second request has been substantially complied with, unless that period is extended voluntarily by the parties or terminated sooner by the DOJ.
+On November 2, 2007, Graphic and BCH certified to the DOJ that they had substantially complied with the second request.
+At the request of the DOJ, Graphic and BCH have voluntarily agreed to extend the waiting period imposed by the HSR Act until December 31, 2007.
 In addition, the DOJ, the Federal Trade Commission or others could take additional action under the antitrust laws with respect to the transactions, including seeking to enjoin the consummation of the transactions before the effective time of the transactions or to impose conditions on, or to require divestitures relating to, the divisions, operations or assets of Graphic or BCH.
-These conditions or divestitures may jeopardize or delay completion of the transactions or may reduce the benefits of the transactions and negatively impact the pro forma financial information included in this proxy statement/prospectus.
+These conditions or may reduce the benefits of the transactions and negatively impact the pro forma financial information included in this proxy statement/prospectus.
 Even if all governmental approvals are obtained, no assurance can be given as to the terms, conditions and timing of the governmental approvals.